-For gifts to non-USC individuals who are known (i.e. not bulk gift purchases), please include the name and title (or other designation sufficient to establish a business relationship) of the recipient(s) on the Check Request Form.
+For gifts to non-USC individuals whose identities are known (i.e. not bulk gift purchases), please include the name and title (or other designation sufficient to establish a business relationship) of the recipient(s) with the Request for Disbursement.